 View table here if you experience formatting issues.

-As you can see these stocks had an average of 49.7 hedge funds with bullish positions and the average amount invested in these stocks was $4184 million.
-That figure was $4594 million in AMAT’s case.
+As you can see these stocks had an average of 43.9 hedge funds with bullish positions and the average amount invested in these stocks was $3683 million.
+That figure was $4320 million in AMAT’s case.
 JD.Com Inc (NASDAQ:JD) is the most popular stock in this table.
-On the other hand Toronto-Dominion Bank (NYSE:TD) is the least popular one with only 17 bullish hedge fund positions.
-Applied Materials, Inc. (NASDAQ:AMAT) is not the most popular stock in this group but hedge fund interest is still above average.
-Our overall hedge fund sentiment score for AMAT is 75.5.
+On the other hand Anheuser-Busch InBev SA/NV (NYSE:BUD) is the least popular one with only 11 bullish hedge fund positions.
+Compared to these stocks Applied Materials, Inc. (NASDAQ:AMAT) is more popular among hedge funds.
+Our overall hedge fund sentiment score for AMAT is 76.2.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-This is a slightly positive signal but we’d rather spend our time researching stocks that hedge funds are piling on.
 Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
-These stocks gained 24.1% in 2021 through September 20th and beat the market again by 6.9 percentage points.
-Unfortunately AMAT wasn’t nearly as popular as these 5 stocks and hedge funds that were betting on AMAT were disappointed as the stock returned -4.7% since the end of June (through 9/20) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as many of these stocks already outperformed the market since 2019.
+These stocks returned 28.6% in 2021 through November 30th but still managed to beat the market by 5.6 percentage points.
+Hedge funds were also right about betting on AMAT as the stock returned 14.5% since the end of September (through 11/30) and outperformed the market by an even larger margin.
+Hedge funds were clearly right about piling into this stock relative to other stocks with similar market capitalizations.

 Follow Applied Materials Inc (NASDAQ:AMAT)